 In a recent TV programme, top tennis player Roger Federer said that in his first match he had lost 6-0, 6-0 ie. he didn’t win any games at all.
 It wasn’t that he was no good, he just needed more training and practice to get to the level where he could win.

-In a recent TV wildlife programme about penguins a large number of them slipped down a ravine with their chicks.
+In a TV wildlife programme about penguins a large number of them slipped down a ravine with their chicks.
 One mother penguin simply left her chick to die and climbed out on her own.
 One very determined mother penguin managed, by a large amount of effort and willpower and using her beak and wings as well, to climb up to safety taking her chick with her.
 A large number of other penguins were stuck in the ravine and couldn’t get out.
 [The TV film crew eventually made the decision to dig a ramp in the snow for the penguins and they did use it to climb out.]
 What made the difference between the penguin who got herself and her chick out, the penguin who got herself out but not her chick and the others left in the ravine?
 Did the first mother have more determination than the others to get herself and her chick out?
 Did she want to get out more than the others?
 Did she believe more than the others that she could get out if she tried?
 Had she got more skill at climbing?

 Does the amount that someone wants to achieve something equate to the amount of effort that they are willing to put in to achieve it?
-Some people say they want to learn to play an instrument but do little or no practise and then wonder why they’re not making progress.
+Some people say they want to learn to play an instrument but do little or no practice and then wonder why they’re not making progress.
 It’s very frustrating trying to teach someone to play an instrument they say they want to learn to play but they don’t make much effort to do so.